django-webpack/django-webpack-loader/README.md

 The configuration above expects the `index.js` (the app entrypoint file) to live inside the `/assets/js/` directory (this guide going forward will assume that all front-end related files are placed inside the `/assets/` directory, with the different kinds of files arranged within its subdirectories).

-The generated compiled files will be placed inside the `/assets/webpack_bundles/` directory and the file with the informations regarding the bundles and assets (`webpack-stats.json`) will be stored in the project root.
+The generated compiled files will be placed inside the `/assets/webpack_bundles/` directory and the file with the information regarding the bundles and assets (`webpack-stats.json`) will be stored in the project root.

 ### Compiling the front-end assets

 Generally, `webpack-bundle-tracker` is used as part of an already existing build pipeline that is provided by a front-end framework/library, such as React.

-However, if you wish to compile the files by yourself, you can do so by running `./node_modules/.bin/webpack --config webpack.config.js --watch`.
-We do so on our examples, which you can check out by going [here](https://github.com/django-webpack/django-webpack-loader/tree/master/examples).
+However, if you wish to compile the files by yourself, you can do so by running `npx /webpack --config webpack.config.js --watch`.

 ### Configuring the settings file
 First of all, add `webpack_loader` to `INSTALLED_APPS`.